nical/moz-wgpu-update/README.md

 The script printed to stdout a csv-formatted list of commits that have to be appended to the wgpu-vet shared spreadsheet.

-The spreadheet contains a "vetted by" column, any commit that does not have a name in there must be auditted.
-The spreadsheet generates links to the pull requests, now is a good time to follow the links of whatever needs auditting, do the audit and add your name in the corresponding cells of the "vetted by" column.
+The spreadheet contains a "vetted by" column, and any commit that does not have a name in there must be audited.
+The spreadsheet generates links to the pull requests.
+Now is a good time to follow the links of whatever needs auditing, do the audit and add your name in the corresponding cell of the "vetted by" column.

 ## Repeat the previous steps for naga